BigPolarBear1/factorization/README.md

 BIG UPDATE::: ALMOST THERE.
 Ignore the last few sentences in the paper at chapter VII for now.
 That's not entirely correct.
 But I have all the pieces now to finish my work.
 My next commit will include a working PoC.
 I'm going to stop committing until then.
 Should be in the coming days.... better to just upload code that works and sets a factorization record then add ideas to a paper that I'll have to rewrite later anyway.

+BIG UPDATE2::: Bah, it seems what I was thinking about in the paper might actually be correct.
+Let me verify tomorrow for sure and upload a PoC.
+I'm just getting confused by something idiotic.
+But all my calculations seem to be consistently yielding the expected result.. there just is this corner case I need to sort out... with some luck factorization falls tomorrow.

 EUREKA!!!

 Yesterday I added chapter 7 to the paper.